SightstoneOfficial/Sightstone.AspNet/README.md

 ```cs
 public ApplicationDbContext() : base("DefaultConnection", false)
 ```
-in the IdentityModels class.
+in the IdentityModels class and an encryption class will be added but not shown to make it more difficult for users who manage to access the database from getting any accounts.
 Please understand that this is only done for privacy reasons.

 # Screen shots
 ```cs